 In fact, I had no idea until this visit that the Yakima valley, and the area around Prosser in particular, is the number one hop growing region in the country.
-Naturally, great local beer and craft breweries are part of the scene.
+Just like in Bend, Oregon breweries are part large part of the scene.
 There’s also apple, cherry, and other fruit tree orchards providing colorful springtime colors on the surrounding hillsides.

 Visitors to Pike Place Market in Seattle will probably be familiar with this chocolate treasure, but not many of them will know the origins of Chukar Cherries.
 The company started making their popular chocolate-covered cherries in 1988 when the family realized there was always a sizeable number of cherries left on the trees after the harvest.
 These slightly dried, almost raisin-like cherries were extra sweet and delicious but were usually just left on the trees.
 Why not do something with them?